 Kirstenbosch, in Cape Town, John Manning.
 The type specimen is at Kew

 According to the South African National Botanical Institute (SANBI) threatened species program, G. carinatus was automatically assigned as of least concern, and it does not have red data status.
-My mother has been going to the area for almost 90 years, and remembers them having much wider distribution on farms in the old days.
+But my mother has been going to the area for almost 90 years, and remembers them having much wider distribution on farms in the old days.
 G. carinatus' status is currently under revision, which will hopefully confirm its safety for the future.

 Many of the Cape's plants were first recorded by the botanist Carl Thunberg, who Greta, the famous climate activist, claims as an ancestor.
-His first collecting trip took him to Mamre, a mission station near Darling in early September 1772, and he would probably have seen G. carinatus in the region.
-Certainly the other blue gladiolus, Gladiolus gracilis, was recored by Thunberg and Sparrman, another Swedish botanist well known in South African botanical history, who was on the trip with him.
+His first collecting trip took him to Mamre, a mission station near Darling, in early September 1772, and he would probably have seen G. carinatus in the region.
+Certainly the other blue gladiolus, Gladiolus gracilis, was recorded by Thunberg and Sparrman, another Swedish botanist well known in South African botanical history, who was on the trip with him.

 The Royal Horticultural Society information online says that G. carinatus is widespread on the coastal flats of the Western Cape, needs good drainage, and is a neat and attractive species 20-50 cm tall.
 They describe the flower as blue or grey with a contrasting yellow band on the lower tepal.
 The local gladiolus species have symmetrical corms with fibrous brown tunics and bisexual flowers with a tubular perianth.